amadeusolofsson/sleepy58/README.md

-# sleepy58
+### sleepy58
-A low-profile 4x6 keyboard with a 5-key thumb cluster.
+# A low-profile 4x6 orthocolumnar wireless keyboard with a 5-key thumb cluster.
 It uses [ZMK](https://github.com/zmkfirmware/zmk) together with the Seeed Studio XIAO BLE nRF52840.
 I created it using [ergogen](https://github.com/ergogen/ergogen).
 Putting the pcb file into kiCad and routing it.
 I used some of [ceoloide's](https://github.com/ceoloide/ergogen-footprints/tree/main) footprints for ergogen.

-### REQUIRED PARTS
+## REQUIRED PARTS

 | Part name         | Count | Description and sites I bought from                                                                                                          |
 | :---------------- | :---: | :------------------------------------------------------------------------------------------------------------------------------------------- |